top of page

 Things to Do in Yokohama Japan With Kids: The Ultimate Guide

 Upon arriving in Yokohama, I felt a very sneaky relation to Washington D.C.'s business-centric areas like Crystal City and Arlington.
-It didn't seem very tourist friendly.
+It didn't seem very tourist friendly, let alone family-friendly.
 Tall office buildings with corner shop cafes towered over very organized streets, where commuters patiently crossed crosswalks and early to risers made their way up the stairs of metro stops.

 The area seemed stark, and I was concerned that we had booked three nights at the Westin Yokohama.
 Where would we walk to eat?
 Was Yokohama even worth visiting?
-Luckily, with an abundance of great food and dining options, unique tourist attractions and great shopping we were pleasantly surprised and happy to spend a few days in Yokohama.
+Luckily, with an abundance of great food and dining options, unique tourist attractions and great shopping we were pleasantly surprised and happy to discover the best places for kids in Yokohama.
 More than being known just for business and Yokohama tires, this large and bustling city has a lot to offer families, too.

 In this article you will find: